Qara Oasis

 The Qara Oasis (also spelt Cara or Gara; واحة القارة; also Qarat Umm El Sagheir, i.e. قارة أم الصغير) is an inhabited oasis in Egypt, with a population of only 363 (as of the 11 November 2006 census).
 This oasis is often disregarded when it comes to counting the number of Egyptian oases as it is very small compared to the others.
 In local folklore, if a newborn arrives, an elder will die shortly after, thus keeping the population constant.
 It lies at the northwest edge of the Qattara Depression, 75 km northeast of Siwa Oasis, and belongs to Siwa District within Matrouh Governorate.
 It is connected to an asphalted sub-road of approximately 100 km in length, in an area called “Bir al-Nisf” located on the Matrouh–Siwa road.

 History

-Originally, the inhabitants lived atop a neighbouring mountain which acted as a natural fortress, but today they live in simple houses beneath.

-At first, the people of the village built a fortress on top of a nearby rocky mountain, which was a defensive position that would protect them from hostiles.
+Originally, the inhabitants of the village lived in a fortress which they built on top of a nearby rocky mountain, and which was a defensive position that would protect them from hostiles.
+However today they live in simple houses beneath.
 The main industry was the production of dates and olives.